scality/Zenko/swarm-production/README.md

 [Zenko Orbit](https://www.zenko.io/admin) portal and uploads anonymous stats.
 Zenko Orbit allows easy configuration of users, remote storage locations, replication and more, as well as instance monitoring.

-If you would like to opt out of the remote management and monitoring, before deploying you can export this environment variable:
+To opt out of remote management and monitoring, export this environment variable before deployment:

 ```shell
 $ export REMOTE_MANAGEMENT_DISABLE=1